-BILL ANALYSIS: House Bill 138 would increase the penalty to a Class H felony for anyone who damages, defaces, molests, or injures any part or portion of a fire-alarm, fire-detection, smoke-detection, or fire-extinguishing system in a prison or local confinement facility.
+BILL ANALYSIS: The PCS for House Bill 138 would increase the penalty to a Class H felony for anyone who damages, defaces, molests, or injures any part or portion of a fire-alarm, fire-detection, smoke-detection, or fire-extinguishing system in a prison or local confinement facility.
 All other violations of the statute would remain a Class 2 misdemeanor.